Soost, R. K. Department of Plant Science, University of California, Riverside, California.

 - Additional Reading

-Any of various evergreen trees of the genus Citrus, cultivated for the edible fruit, a berry with an aromatic, leathery rind containing numerous oil glands.
-The sweet orange (Citrus sinensis) is the most widely used species of citrus fruit; commercially, it is the most important.
-The sour or bitter oranges, of lesser importance, are distinct from sweet oranges and are classified as a separate species, C. aurantium.
+Any of various evergreen trees of the genus Citrus, cultivated for its edible fruit.
+Orange trees (genus Citrus) belong to the family Rutaceae of the order Sapindales.
+The various trees classified as orange trees are most notable for producing fruits—also called oranges—that are typically orange in color when ripe.
+The orange fruit, in fact, is a type of berry and has an aromatic, leathery rind containing numerous oil glands.
+The sweet orange (C. sinensis; Fig. 1) is the most widely used species of citrus fruit; commercially, it is the most important.
+The sour or bitter oranges, of lesser importance, are distinct from sweet oranges and are classified as a separate species (C. aurantium).
 Citrus fruits belonging to other species are also sometimes called oranges.
-This article deals only with the sweet orange.
 See also: Evergreen plants; Fruit; Fruit, tree; Sapindales

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.